 Who the heck are you?
 Are you a Chef?
 Do you have a restaurant?
 Why did you make this site?
 Do you have a cookbook?
 Are you married?… These are some of the questions I get asked often.

-I’m just a guy who loves Italian food and who spent a lot of time in the kitchen with his Italian Grandma and Mom asking a lot of questions and enjoying their cooking and company and now am discovering the joy of doing all that cooking myself for my family! 🙂 I am a Christian, Father, Husband, Son, Friend, Brother, Mechanical Engineer, Webmaster, Trail Runner, Percussionist, Lover of Music, Computer Geek and Lover of Italian Food who is having a fun time making a website that allows me to share what I have learned from my Italian grandmother, mom and uncles and my Sicilian mother in-law about Italian-American cooking.
+I’m just a guy who loves Italian food and who spent a lot of time in the kitchen with his Italian Grandma and Mom asking a lot of questions and enjoying their cooking and company and now am discovering the joy of doing all that cooking myself for my family! 🙂 I am still amazed how the smells when cooking can take you back in time instantly.
+Some of my favorite smells from childhood: garlic, anise, sambuca and fennel. 🙂 I am a Christian, Father, Husband, Son, Friend, Brother, Mechanical Engineer, Webmaster, Trail Runner, Percussionist, Lover of Music, Computer Geek and Lover of Italian Food who is having a fun time making a website that allows me to share what I have learned from my Italian grandmother, mom and uncles and my Sicilian mother in-law about Italian-American cooking.

 This Italian recipes website started out back in 1998 when I created an extremely detailed recipe for Spaghetti Sauce and Meatballs for my Dad, who always wanted to know how to make his Mother-In-Law’s Sauce.
 This website is a labor of love that I have created and am still creating, in an effort to keep my Italian Grandmother’s cooking and traditions going on into the next generations.
 Much more about my grandma Salerno and my Italian relatives here.
 Spending all day in the kitchen cooking and long hours at the dinner table enjoying good food and good company with family and friends is becoming a lost art and is a very sad thing to see!
 My hope is that these recipes might help the old Italian-American traditions of good food and love shared at the dinner table come back to the family again!
 I little more information about me below.